marek-sterzik/expression/README.md

 $expr = Expression::restoreBase64($dataB64);
 ```

 The restoring functions are checking the correctness of the data given to restore.
-If they will be malformed, a ```NULL``` will be returned instead of an expression.
+If they will be malformed, a ```null``` will be returned instead of an expression.

 ## Evaluating expressions detailed